State Engineering via Nonlinear Interferometry with Linear Spectral Phases: Theory

-where $\beta_0^{(\mu)}$ is the modulation term specifically due to the time delays.
+is the modulation term specifically due to the time delays.
+The full derivation of \eqref{eqn8} can be found in the appendix.
 The global phase $e^{i(N-1)(\Delta k + k_p)L}$ is ultimately unmeasurable and thus irrelevant.
 The factor $e^{-i(\mu-1)\Delta k L}$ would tend to affect the NLI interference in non-trivial ways, however, if the phase matching is sufficiently broad, we may approximate $\Delta k\approx 0$ over the spectral region of interest.
 For these reasons, we may neglect the parts of the phase factors which arise due to the nonlinear crystals and only consider the factors which are acquired by the time delay elements between the crystals, i.e. we may set $\beta^{(\mu)}=\beta_0^{(\mu)}$ for the purposes of all further discussion.
-Note that in Eq. \eqref{eqn8}, the crystal dispersion terms $k_j L$ pertain to passive dispersion acquired by photons passing through the crystal in the absence of a nonlinear interaction.
-This is the reason that the bounds of the sums over these dispersion terms are written to exclude the index $\mu$ itself; the index $\mu$ specifically indexes the crystal in which the nonlinear interaction does take place.
-The dispersion associated with the nonlinear interaction is, as stated above, given by $\exp\left(i\frac{\Delta k L}{2}\right)$, and this term is already folded into $JSA_0$.

 Finally, note that we can expand the phase $\varphi_{j}^{(\mu)}=K_j^{(\mu)}\ell_j^{(\mu)}$ as follows:

 We assume that the dispersion is negligible such that we can simplify this to obtain the phase factor in terms of a time delay $\tau_j^{(\mu)}$: